renanfranca/renanfranca.github.io/_posts/2023-06-20-implementing-placeholder-loading-in-vue.md

 });
 ```

 Starting from the top, the imports section of the code remained largely the same, but with the addition of one crucial line: `import { ModulesPatchLoaderVue } from '../modules-patch-loader';`.
-This line imports the `ModulesPatchLoaderVue` component, which was added as part of the solution to improve the page loading experience【14†source】.
+This line imports the `ModulesPatchLoaderVue` component, which was added as part of the solution to improve the page loading experience.

 In the `defineComponent` function, the new `ModulesPatchLoaderVue` component was added to the `components` object.
 This means that the `ModulesPatchLoaderVue` component is now accessible within the `ModulesPatchVue` component, and can be used to display a more aesthetically pleasing loading placeholder when the page is loading.